Writing Files with Vim

 Vim’s search is really helpful.
 Go into the Command Line mode by (1) pressing Esc key, then (2) pressing colon : key.

-We can search a keyword by entering :/word_of_interest
+We can search for a keyword by entering :/word_of_interest

 , where word_of_interest